MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --log-colors name

     Enable/disable the use of colors when writing log messages.
-If set to auto, colors will only be enabled if STDERR is a terminal and the NO_COLORS environmental variable is not set.
+If set to auto, colors will only be enabled if STDERR is a terminal and the NO_COLOR environmental variable is not set.
 Possible values are auto, always, and never.
 Defaults to auto.

 .. option:: --log-progress name

     Specify the type of progress report used.
-If set to ``auto``, then a spinner will be used if STDERR is a terminal and the NO_COLORS environmental variable is not set, otherwise a log line will be written for every 1 million records processed.
+If set to ``auto``, then a spinner will be used if STDERR is a terminal and the NO_COLOR environmental variable is not set, otherwise a log line will be written for every 1 million records processed.
 Possible values are ``auto``, ``spin``, ``log``, and ``never``.
 Default is ``auto``.

 *******************************
  Window-based quality trimming